ianderse/lightbar/README.md

 - Java SDK (JDK)
 - Android SDK and Android Studio
 - _(Optional)_ Xcode for iOS development
-### Will see how to install
+- Will see how to install:
   - Yarn Package Manager
   - React Native command line interface

 ## Start a project